 The National Youth Folk Ensemble celebrates excellence in youth folk music, bringing together talented 14-18 year old instrumentalists from across England to create and perform inspiring new arrangements of folk music.
-The 2018-19 Ensemble will meet for their first residential course at Halsway Manor, guided by Artistic Director Sam Sweeney and a team of leading folk musicians.
+Sam Partridge takes over from Sam Sweeney as the new Artistic Director; this will his – and the 2019/20 consort’s – first residential course together, joined by a team of leading folk musician-tutors.

 The National Youth Folk Ensemble is an English Folk Dance and Song Society programme funded by Arts Council England.
 To find out more, visit www.efdss.org/youthfolk